DFE-Digital/register-trainee-teachers/app/views/api_docs/reference/v0.1/_reference.md

         string (limited to 3 characters), required if degree is <strong>not</strong> from the UK
       </p>
       <p class="govuk-body">
-        The type of UK degree.
+        The type of non-UK degree.
 Coded according to <a href="https://www.hesa.ac.uk/collection/c24053/e/degtype">HESA degree type field</a>
       </p>
       <p class="govuk-body">
         Example: <code>051</code>